jupyterlab/extension-examples/advanced/kernel-output/README.md

 The first part is contained in the `index.ts` file and the second in `panel.ts`.

 In the following sections, the logic will be first described.
-It is followed by the visual element creation.
+It is followed by the creation of the visual element.

 ## Initializing a Kernel Session